Santa Rosa, California Expungement Forms & Processes: What to Know

 Contact an Experienced California Expungement Attorney

-If you are seeking expungement for a felony or misdemeanor charge in California, you may require legal assistance along the way.
+If you are searching for “expungement lawyer near me” for a felony or misdemeanor charge in California, you may require legal assistance along the way.
 The process for expungement in California is deceptively simple, and you may be required to fill out additional forms along the way.
 Without an insider knowledge of how criminal courts operate, this may put you at a disadvantage for getting your life back on track.

 With expert, personalized attention put into each case we take on, we are confident in our ability to help you.
 If you have any questions about expungement in California or believe that your record is eligible for this process, contact The Law Office of Amy Chapman today to schedule a free consultation.